 In addition to using them to drive more leads and referrals, many SaaS businesses turn their technology partner programs into direct revenue generators of their own, either by splitting revenue with partners or selling services and certification to partners.

-In an analysis of the top 50 tech partnership programs, we found 50 per cent of the top tech partnership programs take a revenue share from their technology partners, and forty one per ent of top programs charge partners an annual fee.
+In an analysis of the top 50 tech partnership programs, Pandium found that 50 per cent of the top tech partnership programs take a revenue share from their technology partners, and 41 per cent of top programs charge partners an annual fee.

 You can also require partners to purchase your services.
 These services are generally aimed at improving the success of the partnership.
-For example, SAS and Zuora require partners to get certified in their product, and VMware and Box require partners to sponsor one of their marketing events.
+For example, SAS and Zuora have partners train on their product, and other companies require partners to sponsor their marketing events.

 The other way to turn tech partnerships into a new revenue stream is by charging customers to use the resulting product integrations.
 Usually this is done by putting integrations on higher tier plans, as Slack and Wix for business do.
 Other companies, like SurveyMonkey and Atlassian, sell integrations as add-ons.